SQM2021/SQM2021.github.io/_pages/general-info/accomodation.md

 order: 4
 ---

+There are many accomodations near the Haeundae beach (in wide cost-range).
+You can find the several hotels in other website. (i.e. Hotels.com, Expedia, etc.)

 The Paradise Hotel (Conference Venue) is a 5-stars hotel located right in front of Haeundae beach.
+The Paradise hotel provides special offer for participants of SQM2022, you can apply the offers for accomodation. [go to paragraph](#specialoffer)

 ## Room Types